sakra/FindMathematica/MANUAL.md

 If the optional `CACHE` argument is specified, the captured result of the executed *Mathematica* code is added to a cache variable named `<output variable>`.
-The execution will not be repeated unless the variable is cleared or the result is the *Mathematica* expression `$Failed` or `$Aborted`, or a false CMake constant.
+The execution will not be repeated unless the variable is cleared, or the result is the *Mathematica* expression `$Failed` or `$Aborted`, or a false CMake constant.

 The `SYSTEM_ID` option lets you override the *Mathematica* kernel executable architecture used.